AS9100 Certification Consultant for Aerospace and Defense Manufacturers

 Key requirements include:

-• Risk-based thinking integrated into operational processes
+• Risk-based thinking integrated into operations

 • Product safety governance and escalation pathways